LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/call_1.rst.txt

    call(^^Closure, Arg1, ...)
    ...

-This non-terminal takes a closure and is processed by appending the input list of tokens and the list of remaining tokens to the arguments of the closure.
+This non-terminal takes a :term:`closure` and is processed by appending the input list of tokens and the list of remaining tokens to the arguments of the closure.
 This built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.